boring-ventures/transix-v2/README.md

 ## 🚀 Deployment

 1. Build the application:

 ```bash
 pnpm build
 ```

 2. Start the production server:

 ```bash
 pnpm start
 ```

+### Deploying to Railway

+1. Push your code to GitHub.

+2. Connect your GitHub repository to Railway:

+   - Create a new project in Railway
+   - Select "Deploy from GitHub repo"
+   - Choose your repository

+3. Configure environment variables in Railway:

+   - Go to your project's "Variables" tab
+   - Add all required environment variables from `.env.example`
+   - For Supabase, make sure to add:
+     - `NEXT_PUBLIC_SUPABASE_URL`
+     - `NEXT_PUBLIC_SUPABASE_ANON_KEY`
+     - `NEXT_PUBLIC_SUPABASE_STORAGE_BUCKET`
+   - For database, set the Supabase connection strings:
+     - `DATABASE_URL` (Supabase connection pooling URL)
+     - `DIRECT_URL` (Direct Supabase connection URL)

+4. Deploy your application:

+   - Railway will automatically build and deploy your application
+   - Environment variables will be available during both build and runtime

+5. Custom domain (optional):
+   - Go to the "Settings" tab
+   - Click "Generate Domain" or "Custom Domain"
+   - Follow the instructions to set up DNS

+Note: This application uses Supabase for the database and storage, not a local database container.

 ## 📚 Key Dependencies